JMendes1995/SysAdmCephCluster/README.md

 </details>

 ### Troubleshooting steps <a name="trbl"></a>
+Troubleshooting is a crucial process to identify and resolve issues and raise awareness about what is happening in the system.
+To troubleshoot failing or misconfigured services multiple commands were used.
+For instance, if the service is failing the recommended troubleshooting steps are checking the status of the service with the `systemctl status (service name)` command or analysing logs with the command `journalctl -u (service name).` The logs located in `/var/log/ceph/` grant an efficient debugging solution.
+Additionally, the `ceph -s` command can be used to analyze the status of the cluster or to check the health status by executing the `ceph health` command.
+On the other hand, the command `ceph df` analyzes data usage and distribution among pools.
+Finally, the `ceph ODS dump` command provides detailed information about the OSD.
+It can also be used simultaneously for other resources within the Ceph environment.

 ### System Recovery <a name="recovery"></a>
+In the event of a failure, system recovery can be achieved by restoring the pre-established backups.
+The restoring process for the monitor involves executing the cephRestoreMonitor playbook, which re add the data to their respective directories.
+Following the successful restoration of data, the service is then ready to be restarted.
+Similarly to the monitor restore, the postgres database recovery is quite similar diverging if is used the backup stored locally or remotely in the manager node.
+Moreover, to accomplish the database restore the `cephRBD` playbook with the tag restore is sufficient to recover the database service locally.

 ## How to setup the ceph project <a name="setup"></a>
 ### Prerequisites<a name="req"></a>